WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.3

-Choose default access control when creating new project, possible values are currently:
+The default access control setting for new projects:

 ``0``
    :guilabel:`Public`